WikiWatershed/model-my-watershed/README.md

 In general, you should be able to combine `--vendor`, `--tests`, `--debug`, and `--watch` and have it behave as you would expect.

+You can also minify bundles by using the `--minify` flag.
+This operation is not fast, and also disables source maps.

 The `--list` flag displays module dependencies and does not actually generate any bundles.
 It doesn't make sense to combine this with `--watch`.
 This flag is for troubleshooting purposes only.